imagestream/opuntia-docs/rr1000/hardware.rst

 ***********************
-Ev1000 Hardware details
+RR1000 Hardware details
 ***********************

-The Envoy 1000 is a compact platform that can be used as a router, vpn server, security device and edge compute device depending on software configuration.
-The hardware
+The RR1000 a router, vpn server, security device and edge compute platform depending on software and hardware configurations.

+The router has six Ethernet Interfaces.